maxkoryukov/python-assignment-2019-08-06/README.md

 **!!!
 Important !!!**

-Sometimes Postgres takes too long to start, so the web-service (Django), which depends on DB fails to start.
-I don't know about simple solutions for this issue (`docker-compose` has `depends_on` option, but it is the order of **starting** containers and `postgres` returns control earlier than DB is really initialized and ready to accept connections).
+Sometimes Postgres takes too long to start, so the web-service (Django), which depends on the DB, fails to start.
+I don't know about simple solutions for this issue (`docker-compose` has `depends_on` option, but it is the order of **starting** containers **not waiting**; and `postgres`-container returns control earlier than DB is really initialized and ready to accept connections).

+## Test API

 OK, let's suppose that all the services are running.
 So, now we could test the API.